“The time is now to discuss a change in the approach to DCIS. We should be demanding change.” –

 - Thermography: Detects abnormal patterns at the cellular stage BEFORE the tumor is established.
 It is 95-97% accurate and can detect the early stages of development when it is the size of a pinhead.
 By the time it is seen on a mammogram, the tumor has been developing for 5 to 8 years.

-- Grail test by Galleri.
+- The Galleri Test.
 This test will check your blood for over 50 different types of cancers, including breast cancer.
 It also detects abnormalities in the methylation patterns of cell-free DNA (cfDNA) that could indicate the presence of cancer.

 You have all the resources to be healthy!